darrenmothersele/darrenmothersele.github.io/_posts/2013-12-11-how-to-be-a-cloud-survivalist.md

 when things stopped working for seemingly no reason.
 Back then I was stupidly trying to run everything on one server.
 Not a good idea!

-But, then Google came along and oftered their slick gmail interface and their reliable email servers for use with your own domain.
+But, then Google came along and offered their slick Gmail interface and their reliable email servers for use with your own domain.
 And, they gave it away for free.
 All you had to do was give away ownership of your entire digital life to them.
 A small price to pay for reliable email service?